Samarthra/commitstosuccess/Readme.md

 # Hello from SOSC
-# Hello from samarth and puneeth
+# Hello from samarth and puneeth!!
+# git hub